 - Extending the Traditional Resection Limits of Squamous Cell Carcinoma of the Anterior Skull Base

 Almost as important as curing head and neck cancers is the reconstruction of the deficits created by the cancer and its treatment.
 Head and neck cancer affects all that identifies us as the person that we are to others: our appearance, our voice and our ability to swallow and chew.

-The team at the Head and Neck Cancer Center of Texas has devoted a lot of effort and research to improve all aspects of the patient’s appearance and function.
+The team at the Head & Neck Cancer Center of Texas has devoted a lot of effort and research to improve all aspects of the patient’s appearance and function.
 We have trained over 100 surgeons in various aspects of head and neck reconstruction and provide for advanced fellowship training for surgeons who have already completed all of their head and neck surgery training and wish to master the more finesse aspects of Facial Plastic Surgery.
-Drs Ducic and Saman are both fellowship trained in Facial Plastic Surgery and focus much of their energy on this aspect of cancer care.
+Dr. Ducic and Dr. Saman are both fellowship-trained in Facial Plastic Surgery and focus much of their energy on this aspect of cancer care.